 Stream Science at ANS For 25 years, ANS has been teaching the natural history of aquatic ecology and training volunteer stream monitors who track the health of our region’s streams.
 Learn

-> Stream Science at ANS
+Stream Science at ANS

-> For 25 years, ANS has been teaching the natural history of aquatic ecology and training volunteer stream monitors who track the health of our region’s streams.
+For 25 years, ANS has been teaching the natural history of aquatic ecology and training volunteer stream monitors who track the health of our region’s streams.
 Learn from the experts: study stream science in our introductory classes, and you just might be inspired to become a stream monitor yourself!
-Our advanced classes are perfect for those interested in deepening their knowledge about biological stream monitoring and are taught by our Maryland Biological Stream Survey-certified instructor Cathy Wiss.

-> Ten Mile Creek, Boyds, MD
+Ten Mile Creek, Boyds, MD

 We will visit a healthy stream to practice monitoring techniques and to collect and identify the benthic macroinvertebrates we find.